 Florida State Parks have a general state-wide entry fee.
 This can be avoided with the purchase of an Annual Entrance Pass (some parks excluded).
-The pass can be bought online, by fax or mail, or in person at most state parks.
+The pass can be bought online or in person at most state parks.

 Georgia State Parks

 Georgia offers an "Annual ParkPass".
 You can also get discounts at all of the state's historic parks by purchasing a "Historic Site Annual Pass".
 Passes may be purchased at any state park or historical site.

 Hawaii has a tri-park pass that is effective for a year from the first date of use (365 days).
 The pass covers admission for an immediate family member traveling with you.
 There are also free passes available for volunteers and U.S. Military.

 Idaho offers an "Annual State Park Passport" that allows you to bring your vehicle into any of Idaho’s state parks for the day as many times as you wish during the calendar year without paying the Day Use Vehicle Fee.
 There are also discounts for elderly, disabled, and low-income residents.